Preschool Teacher Mary Katherine Higdon, 24, Accused Of Murdering Her High School Sweetheart

 Higdon, who most recently worked as a preschool teacher’s assistant at St. George’s Episcopal School in Griffin, reportedly told police she was in a back room of their home handling the gun, which accidentally went off as she handed it to Freeman, according to the Austin American-Statesman.

 But the case’s lead investigator told local news channels that evidence found at the scene suggests there was intent to kill, prompting authorities to arrest her on charges of murder and possession of a firearm.
 The investigator said he couldn’t elaborate because the investigation is ongoing.
-However, police added that responding officers could smell alcohol in Higdon’s breath and that she was mumbling at the scene.
+However, police added that responding officers could smell alcohol on Higdon’s breath and that she was mumbling at the scene.

 Mary Katherine Higdon is accused of murdering her long time boyfriend.
 She told Griffin police it was an accident, but they say the evidence says otherwise.
 At 6, how many times police were called to the home over this past year and what a neighbor says the couple was known for pic.twitter.com/x0aQqt84Wl